tsuyoshicho/vim-efm-langserver-settings/README.md

 If not command exists, command’s supporting type no setup.

 **Please contribute any other linter setting(mapping, efm-langserver setting, user setting sample)** If you contribute, fork and create PR.

+### why variant?

+- bundle install need : call via bundle - need project version and/or setting.
+- npm (local) : call via npx (--no arg) - need project version and/or setting.
+- npm (global) : call direct - standalone command is that tool recommended method / not need project specific.

-## support codeAction
+## support codeAction (global)

 - Config Reload (any OS)
 - Open Editor (any OS)